secranford/latex-templates/README.md

 - This is a Repo to store my different LaTeX files, examples, and templates for my own use or for sharing with others.
 - `original-files` is a repo containing the LaTeX template files from [@SeniorMars' repository][senior-mars-repo].
 - `notes-template` is a repo adapted from that template to suit my own needs and preferences for taking notes on different topics.
+I try to continuously update it to make it better.
+This does mean that it might not be completely stable.
+- `report-template` is a template for doing a report for a project in LaTeX.
+It also serves as my go between for notes until `notes-template` is more stable.
 - `standalone` is a repo for using the standalone class to export equations or figures made in LaTeX, i.e. create a pdf of an equation or TikZ figure exactly so it can be inserted in a document or presentation.
+- `bib-styles` contains latex bibliography style or document class files, more below.
+- `AIAA-official-template` contains AIAA's latex template, with some edits I made for easier use or nicer output.
 - `latex-workshop-settings.json` are the VS Code specific settings I use for formatting and LaTeX workshop.

 ## Usage